24shiny/UST_internship_at_KIST/README.md

 <br>
 ## 2. Boson Sampling for Harry
 **ABSTRACT**
-<div align="both">This presentation material was part of my voluntary mini-project and was prepared for other interns and students at the center—especially Harry, who showed interest in learning more about boson sampling after attending Prof. J. Huh's invited talk.</div>
+<div align="justify">This presentation material was part of my voluntary mini-project and was prepared for other interns and students at the center—especially Harry, who showed interest in learning more about boson sampling after attending Prof. J. Huh's invited talk.</div>